kritsel/tado-openapispec-v2/README.md

  * https://github.com/mattdavis90/node-tado-client

 # Contribute
-Feel free to submit a PR if you want to contribute to this OpenAPI specification.
+Feel free to submit a PR or create an issue if you want to contribute to this OpenAPI specification.